Skip to content

 Instructions

-1. Preheat the oven to 450 degrees F. Melt the butter with 2 tablespoons of vegetable oil in a skillet.
+1. Preheat oven and prepare butter-oil mixture.
+Preheat the oven to 450°F (230°C).
+Melt the butter with 2 tablespoons of vegetable oil in a skillet.
 Transfer to the bowl and set aside.
 Heat the remaining 2 tablespoons of oil in the skillet.

-2. Add the onion, garlic, and jalapeno and cook until soft, about 3 minutes.
+2. Cook the aromatics and chicken filling.
+Add the onion, garlic, and jalapeno and cook until soft, about 3 minutes.
 Add the chili powder, cumin, cinnamon, and 1 teaspoon salt, cook for 30 seconds.
 Add the tomato and cilantro and cook until slightly dry, about 2 minutes.
 Stir in the chicken and sour cream and cook until warm and well blended.
 Remove from heat.

-5. Put the chimichangas seam-side down on the baking sheet brush with the butter-oil mixture.
+4. Bake the chimichangas.
+Put the chimichangas seam-side down on the baking sheet and brush with the butter-oil mixture.
 Bake for 8 to 10 minutes per side, brushing again after you flip.
 Remove from the oven.

-7. While the chimichangas are baking sauté ½ cup chopped onion, 2 garlic cloves in a skillet with vegetable oil.
+6. Make the green chile sauce.
+While the chimichangas are baking, sauté ½ cup chopped onion and 2 garlic cloves in a skillet with vegetable oil.
 Add in a pinch of chili powder, cumin, sugar, and salt.
 Cook 30 seconds.

-8. Stir in two (4-ounce) cans chopped green chiles, (drained and rinsed); cook for 2 minutes.
+7. Finish the sauce.
+Drain and rinse the two 4-oz. cans of green chiles.
+Stir them in and cook the sauce for 2 minutes.
 Add 1 cup chicken broth and simmer until thickened, then puree in a blender.
 Stir in ¼ cup of chopped cilantro.